 Those Who Leave and Those Who StayTheNew York Times

 Katherine Faw is from North Carolina.
 Her debut novel, Young God, was long-listed for the Flaherty-Dunnan First Novel Prize and named a best book of the year by The Times Literary Supplement, The Houston Chronicle, BuzzFeed, and more.
 Ultraluminous, a novel, is forthcoming in 2017.
 She lives in Brooklyn.

 Enter your email address to receive notifications for author Katherine Faw

-You have been added to the notification list for author Katherine Faw
+Confirmation link sent to your email to add you to notification list for author Katherine Faw

 More by this author